Edgwardo/terracotta-poc/README.md

 - **Alias learning loop.** Every human correction writes to a `tenant_aliases` table, so the second scan of a misspelled name auto-routes.
 The system compounds accuracy over time without schema changes — this is the "gets smarter the more you use it" property, powered by Claude's reasoning plus a lightweight learning surface.
 - **Auditable agent loop.** A `jobs` table with a step state machine (extracting → matching → reasoning → routing), end-to-end `request_id` propagation, and distinct operational categories for `scan_no_match` vs `scan_refusal` vs `scan_low_confidence`.
 Refusals are handled as a first-class operational signal, not swept under a generic failure bucket.

-Built with Claude Code to automate work my father still does by hand across his 134-unit Section 8 portfolio.

 ## Built with Claude Code

-Built in a single focused 6-hour hackathon-style session, the POC moved through 9 gated phases from scaffold to live production deploy, following a written build spec (`docs/BUILD_SPEC.md`).
+Built in a single focused 6-hour hackathon-style session, the POC moved through 9 gated phases from scaffold to live deploy, following a written build spec (`docs/BUILD_SPEC.md`).
 Each phase had explicit entry criteria and ended with a manual gate test against a live Supabase DB, verified in Prisma Studio and in the browser.
 Every file write was diff-first and reviewed before commit.
 The git history has one logical commit per phase, giving clean rollback points.

 ## Run locally